kjelloh/advent_of_code_2023/README.md

 # day09

-* I got the semantics of std::adjacent_difference wrong.
+## I got the semantics of std::adjacent_difference wrong.

 I expected it to write to the output the difference of a two value window of the input starting at (begin,begin+1) and end at (last-1,last).
 In effect producing one less value that in the input!

-Instead it uses a first window of (begin,begin) and generates a copy of *begin!
+Instead it uses a first window of (begin,begin) and generates a copy of element at begin!
 It also places the result from window (begin,begin+1) at output+1! *sigh*

 I found that out after reading the specification.

 "If [first, last) is not empty, computes the differences between the second and the first of each adjacent pair of its elements and writes the differences to the range beginning at d_first + 1.
 An unmodified copy of *first is written to *d_first"

 Ok, as usual there may be a good reason for it behaves like this.
-But it violated the sematics of "adjacent difference" that I found natural...
+But it violated the semantics of "adjacent difference" that I found natural...

-* I used unsigned integer in looping down and failed to terminate the loop on i>=0
+## I used unsigned integer in looping down and failed to terminate the loop on i>=0

     for (auto row = result.size() - 2; row >= 0; --row)

     This loop will never end as size() returns a size_t which is unsigned, causing --row to overflow on 0 so the break condition >=0 will always be TRUE!!
-* I used auto from a size() call and fed into a

 #day10

-* I got the semantics of std::adjacent_difference wrong again (this time I got the order of the passed argument to the lambda wrong)
+## I got the semantics of std::adjacent_difference wrong again (this time I got the order of the passed argument to the lambda wrong)

 This code does NOT create a key with the first and second character from the input string.